Marianne McDonald

-Marianne McDonald (born January 1937) is a scholar and philanthropist.
+Marianne McDonald (born January 2, 1937) is a scholar and philanthropist.
 Marianne is involved in the interpretation, sharing, compilation, and preservation of Greek and Irish texts, plays and writings.
 Recognized as a historian on the classics, she has received numerous awards and accolades because of her works and philanthropy.
 As a playwright, she has authored numerous modern works, based on ancient Greek dramas in modern times.
 As a teacher and mentor, she is highly sought after for her knowledge of and application of the classic themes and premises of life in modern times.
 In 2013, she was awarded the Distinguished Professor of Theatre and Classics, Department of Theatre, Classics Program, University of California, San Diego (joint program with UC Irvine).
 In 1994, she was inducted into the Royal Irish Academy, being recognized for her expertise and academic excellence in Irish language history, interpretation and the preservation of ancient Irish texts.
-As a philanthropist, Marianne partnered with Sharp to enhance access to drug and alcohol treatment programs by making a $3 million pledge — the largest gift to benefit behavioral health services in Sharp’s history.
+As a philanthropist, Marianne partnered with Sharp to enhance access to drug and alcohol treatment programs by making a $3 million pledge — the largest gift to benefit behavioral health services in Sharp's history.
 Her donation led to the creation of the McDonald Center at Sharp HealthCare.
 Additionally, to recognize her generosity, Sharp Vista Pacifica Hospital was renamed Sharp McDonald Center.

 Early life

-McDonald was born on January 2, 1937, and lived and grew up in Chicago.
-She went to school at the Convent of the Sacred Heart in Chicago and finished her secondary education at the Chicago Latin School.
+McDonald was born on January 2, 1937, in Chicago.
+She went to school at the Convent of the Sacred Heart there and finished her secondary education at the Chicago Latin School.
 It was in these years that she gained a love for Latin, Greek, and the classics.
-In 1958, she graduated magna cum laude from Bryn Mawr College with a bachelor of arts degree in the classics and music.
+In 1958, she graduated magna cum laude from Bryn Mawr College with a Bachelor of Arts degree in the classics and music.
 In 1960, she continued her education by getting a master's degree from the University of Chicago and by earning a doctorate in 1975 from the University of California, Irvine.

 She credits her love for learning from her father, Eugene Francis McDonald.
 He grew up in New York City and became the head of the family at age twelve when he had to drop out of school in order to support his family.
 After having gone deaf, he invented the Zenith hearing aid and created the Zenith Radio Corporation.
 When he died in 1958, he left Marianne a large fortune and a collection of gifts that furthered her interest in Ireland and the desire to give generously.